^

 Who to contact?

-Diagnostics of the frequent urination in women
+Diagnostics frequent urination in women

 1. Physical examination

-1. Laboratory and instrumental research
+1. Laboratory and instrumental studies

-• Biochemical blood test - determines the amount of uric acid, creatinine, urea.
-Exceeding the norm of these indicators indicates pyelonephritis or development of urolithiasis.
+• Biochemical blood test – determines the amount of uric acid, creatinine, urea.
+Exceeding the norm of these indicators indicates pyelonephritis or the development of urolithiasis.

 Instrumental diagnostics